 Facilitated by Dee Irwin who loves to meet people at the intersection of their lives and their questions.

 Anyone who can hold a pen can create a Zentangle.
 It is a relaxing and fun way to create beautiful designs with repetitive patterns.
-It is also a great stress reducer that increases focus and creativity, and provides artistic satisfaction.
+The bonus is that it is also a great stress reducer that increases focus and creativity, and provides artistic satisfaction.
 Three separate offerings.
 Introduction to Zentangle is needed if this is new to you.
 Suggested donation: $40/class.

 • INTRODUCTION TO ZENTANGLE®

 This two and a half hour workshop is a basic introduction to the Zentangle drawing method.
-Class will cover the history, applications, and steps of creating an original Zentangle tile.
+Class will cover the history, the applications, and the steps of creating an original Zentangle tile.
 This class invites all levels and requires no artistic experience.
-This is a great starter class that is bound to leave you thirsty for more.
+This is a great start class that is bound to leave you thirsty for more.

-Facilitated by Dee Irwin, Certified Zentangle Teacher and explorer of different mediums.
-Suggested donation: $40 (includes materials); Space is limited so register early!
-Register
+Facilitated by Dee Irwin, Certified Zentangle Teacher and intrepid explorer of different mediums of expression.

-PUTTING MINDFULNESS AT THE CENTER OF HEALTH & HEALING
+PUTTING MINDFULNESS AT THE CENTER OF HEALTH AND HEALING

 Are you looking to make improvements in your life?
 Do you want to lose weight or quit smoking?
 Exercise more?
 Make career changes?
 Be a better parent?
 Minimize stress and anxiety?
 Pray more?
 These are only a few of the issues you may face and wish to change.
 Using the Duke Integrative Health model for creating change we will explore our current situations and create a vision for a healthier future.

-Led by Jacqueline Messick, a Duke-trained Integrative Health Coach.
-She holds a Master of Pastoral Studies and is also a childbirth doula.
+Led by Jacqueline Messick a, Duke trained Integrative Health Coach.
+She holds a Master of Pastoral Studies.
+She is a childbirth doula as well.